We've found two approaches with the power to shape attitudes and motivate action, to effect change. These approaches underpin our main programs:

 Organize a water film screening or festival for your group or neighbourhood.
 Every culture in Ontario's rich tapestry has its own special connection to water.
 Our wide range of inspiring water documentaries has been enjoyed to date at events provincewide.
-Different communities have also enjoyed taking our Water Journey, a galvanizing experiential forum that helps people turn their experiences of water into positive environmental action.
+Different communities have also enjoyed holding our Water Journey program, a galvanizing experiential forum that helps people turn their experiences of water into positive environmental action.

 Water Docs @ School Action Projects

 Water Docs @ School is an eight-month learning and action program designed for Ontario Grade 8 students.
 It uses a unique, hands-on approach to bring them into a close relationship with water, building their understanding of water systems and instilling a passion for water stewardship.
 After learning about the local watershed and its issues, students switch to action mode with a community environmental water project.
 Classes create documentary films of their projects and processes and are celebrated at a Student Recognition Day, with prizes for the best film and best project.